exbotanical/vivisector/documentation/usage-observable-string.md

 Let's see how we can use an `ObservableString`.
 First, let's import the Vivisector library:

 ```
-const Vivisector = require("vivisector");
+const Vx = require("vivisector");
 ```

-Using the shorthand syntax `Vx`, let's instantiate a new `Observable` of type `String` with an event handler bound to its sole event, `mutated`.
+Let's instantiate a new `Observable` of type `String` with an event handler bound to its sole event, `mutated`.
 As usual, we don't need to use the `new` keyword, as `vivisector` takes care of that for you:

 ```
 let str = Vx("String", "hello").addEventListener("mutated", function(syntheticEvent) {